 - Creates agendas and information packets as needed

 - Assists in creating office procedures and systems and space use guidelines; and maintaining Office Guidelines Manual

 - Generates independent contract agreements as needed

 - Serves as support staff for organization-wide events as needed

 - Other duties as assigned

-Please e-mail your resume and a thoughtful cover letter, stating how you heard about the position and your qualifications to Danielle King, Director of Cultural Programs at jobs[at]lmcc.net.
-Please title the email “Program Manager Public Programs & Exhibitions: YOUR NAME.”
+To Apply: Please e-mail your resume and a thoughtful cover letter, stating how you heard about the position and your qualifications to Diego Segalini, Executive Director, Finance & Administration at jobs[at]lmcc.net.
+Please title the email “Facilities & Ops Associate: YOUR NAME.”
 No phone calls please.
 Only those we wish to interview will be contacted.
 Salary commensurate with experience.
 Includes an attractive benefits package.

 LMCC’s Internship program provides meaningful opportunities for individuals interested in the arts and culture sector, from the perspective of a leading non-profit organization in New York City.
 We offer year-long and summer internship opportunities for interns to gain an in-depth experience at the organization.
 Interns choose an internship focus to pursue under the guidance of a staff member, while gaining exposure to all departments in our collaborative-minded office.

 During the program, all interns receive a monthly participation honorarium of $100.
 Interns also receive a monthly travel stipend of $150 and monthly meal stipend of $100.
 Interns also have access to a professional development reimbursement fund of up to $150 throughout the internship.
 All internships are structured at 16 - 20 hours per week, including supporting our evening and weekend events.